LangGraph-GUI/.github/profile/README.md

 We also provide [electron wrapper](https://github.com/LangGraph-GUI/LangGraph-GUI?tab=readme-ov-file#electron-wrapper)

-The default [frontend](https://github.com/LangGraph-GUI/LangGraph-GUI-frontend) is ReactFlow and [backend](https://github.com/LangGraph-GUI/LangGraph-GUI-backend) is Flask
+The default set is [Reactflow frontend](https://github.com/LangGraph-GUI/LangGraph-GUI-frontend) and [flask backend](https://github.com/LangGraph-GUI/LangGraph-GUI-backend).

-If you want Qt frontend, see [LangGraph-GUI-Qt](https://github.com/LangGraph-GUI/LangGraph-GUI-Qt)
+If you want Qt version, see [LangGraph-GUI-Qt](https://github.com/LangGraph-GUI/LangGraph-GUI-Qt)

 ## Side project
 We also have Qt version of [CrewAI-GUI](https://github.com/LangGraph-GUI/CrewAI-GUI)